tsgates/arch-wiki-markdown/wiki/KDE.md

 Try installing the ttf-dejavu and ttf-liberation packages.

 After the installation, be sure to log out and back in.
-You should not have to modify any settings in the "Fonts" panel of the KDE System Settings application.
+You should not have to modify anything in System Settings > Fonts.

 If you have personally set up how your Fonts render, be aware that System Settings may alter their appearance.
 When you go System Settings
-> Appearance > Fonts System Settings will likely alter your font configuration file (fonts.conf).
+> Appearance > Fonts, System Settings will likely alter your font configuration file (fonts.conf).

-There is no way to prevent this but if you set the values to match your fonts.conf file the expected font rendering will return (it will require you to restart your application or in a few cases for you to have to restart your desktop).

-Note too that Gnomes' Font Preferences will also do this if you use both desktop environments.
+There is no way to prevent this, but, if you set the values to match your fonts.conf file, the expected font rendering will return (it will require you to restart your application or in a few cases restart your desktop).
+Note that Gnome's Font Preferences also does this.

-Fonts are huge or seems disproportional
+Fonts are huge or seem disproportional

-Try to force fonts DPI to 96 on System Settings > Application Appearance
+Try to force font DPI to 96 in System Settings > Application Appearance
 > Fonts.

-If it does not work try set DPI directly on Xorg configuration here.
+If that does not work, try setting the DPI directly in your Xorg configuration as documented here.

 Space efficiency

-Users with small screens (eg Netbooks) can change some setting to make KDE more space efficient.
-See upstream wiki for more info.
-Also you can use KDE's Plasma Netbook which is a workspace made specifically for small, lightweight netbook devices.
+Users with small screens (e.g. netbooks) can change some setting to make KDE more space efficient.
+See the upstream wiki for more information.
+Also, you can use KDE's Plasma Netbook which is a workspace made specifically for small, lightweight netbook devices.

 > Networking

 You can choose from the following tools:

 -   NetworkManager.
 See NetworkManager for more information.
--   Wicd and its KDE front end wicd-kde.
+-   Wicd.
 See Wicd for more information.

 > Printing

 Tip:Use the CUPS web interface for faster configuration.

-The printers are configured in this way can be found in applications KDE.
+Printers configured in this way can be used in KDE applications.

-You can also choose the printer configuration through System Settings -> Printer Configuration.
-To use this method, you must first install the packages kdeutils-print-manager and cups.
+You can also configure printers in System Settings > Printer Configuration.
+To use this method, you must first install kdeutils-print-manager and cups.

-You need to start the avahi-daemon and cupsd daemons first or you will get the following error:
+The avahi-daemon and cupsd daemons must be started first; otherwise, you will get the following error:

     The service 'Printer Configuration' does not provide an interface 'KCModule' with keyword 'system-config- printer-kde/system-config-printer-kde.py'
     The factory does not support creating components of the specified type.

-If you are getting the following error, you need to give the user rights to manage printers:
+If you are getting the following error, you need to give your user the right to manage printers.

     There was an error during CUPS operation: 'cups-authorization-canceled'

-For CUPS, this is set in /etc/cups/cupsd.conf.
+For CUPS, this is set in /etc/cups/cups-files.conf.

 Adding lp to SystemGroup allows anyone who can print to configure printers.
 You can, of course, add another group instead of lp.

-    /etc/cups/cupsd.conf
+    /etc/cups/cups-files.conf

     # Administrator user group...
     SystemGroup sys root lp

+Tip:Read the CUPS#CUPS_administration Article to get more details on how to configure CUPS.

 > Samba/Windows support

-If you want to have access to Windows services install Samba (package samba).
+If you want to have access to Windows services, install Samba (package samba).

-You may then configure your Samba shares through
+You can then configure Samba shares through:

-     System Settings -> Sharing -> Samba
+    System Settings > Sharing > Samba

-> KDE Desktop Activities
+> KDE Desktop activities

-KDE Desktop Activities are Plasma based "virtual desktop"-like set of Plasma Widgets where you can independently configure widgets as if you had more than one screens/desktops.
+KDE Desktop Activities are Plasma-based virtual-desktop-like sets of Plasma Widgets where you can independently configure widgets as if you have more than one screen or desktop.

-On your desktop, click the Cashew Plasmoid and on the pop-up window press "Activities".
+On your desktop, click the Cashew Plasmoid and, on the pop-up window, press "Activities".

-A plasma bar will appear at the bottom of the screen which presents you the current Plasma Desktop Activities which exist.
-You can then navigate between them by pressing their correspondent icon.
+A plasma bar presenting you the current existing Plasma Desktop Activities will appear at the bottom of the screen.
+You can navigate between them by pressing the correspondent icons.

-> Power Saving
+> Power saving

 KDE has an integrated power saving service called "Powerdevil Power Management" that may adjust the power saving profile of the system and/or the brightness of the screen (if supported).

-How to enable Cpufreq based power saving

-NOTE: Cpufreq seems have been dropped from arch linux in favour of cpupower (ref)

 Since KDE 4.6, CPU frequency scaling is no longer managed by KDE.
 Instead it is assumed to be handled automatically by the the hardware and/or kernel.
-Arch uses ondemand as default cpufreq governor from kernel vesion 3.3.
-See wiki article on cpufreq.

-If you are happy with setting your governor once at boot (with the cpufreq daemon script, for example) then this section is not relevant and can be skipped.

-1. If you have not already done so, install the cpufrequtils package (for the cpufreq-set utility).

-2. Next, you will need to grant access to cpufreq-set for the appropriate users by configuring sudo.
-For example, if you are part of the wheel group, you could use visudo to add

-    %wheel ALL = (ALL) NOPASSWD: /usr/bin/cpufreq-set

-to your sudoers file.

-3. From System Settings > Power Management > Power Profiles select a profile to edit or create a new one.
-Check the Run Script option and add an appropriate cpufreq-set command for the selected power profile.
-For example, your "Powersave" profile might have:

-    sudo cpufreq-set -r -g ondemand

-Your "Performance" profile might have

-    sudo cpufreq-set -r -g performance

-Note: The cpufreq-set examples above may be insufficient for setting the governor for all processors/cores.

-For some CPU families the -r switch may not set the governor for all cores/cpus and instead only set the governor for CPU 0.
-In this case you will need to write a script to iterate through all your cores.
-A simple script for a four core system could look like:

-    #!/bin/bash
-    for i in {0..3}; do
-      sudo /usr/bin/cpufreq-set -c${i} -gondemand
-    done

-Note: You can check which governors are active with cpufreq-info -o or less intuitively by inspecting /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor.
+Arch has used ondemand as the default CPU frequency governor since kernel version 3.3, so no additional configuration in needed in most cases.
+For details on fine-tuning the governor, see CPU Frequency Scaling.

 > Monitoring changes on local files and directories